DTrejo/dtrejo.github.io/how-to-buy-and-cook-steak.md

 <br>disregard, top sirloin, round, chuck, 7 bone, tri tip, all of those, they don't exist, they suck
 <br>good steak is new york rib eye or tbone
 <br>you may have also heard of filet mignon
-<br>it's fucking expesive and hard to cook right, don't bother, safeway doesn't offer good filet mignon
+<br>it's fucking expensive and hard to cook right, don't bother, safeway doesn't offer good filet mignon
 <br>filet mignon simply means a steak cut from the tenderloin
 <br>t-bone is a combo cut of new york and tenderloin steak together, so t bone is tasty
 <br>rib eye is easiest to cook cuz it has best marbling